-It is more convenient on our part because there is the addition of an online option.
-Unlike before our only way is to visit a nearby branch to pay our periodical responsibility to Philhealth.
+The addition of the online payment option brings convenience on our part because we can access it wherever we are.
+Unlike before, our only way is to visit a nearby branch during office hours to pay our periodical responsibility to Philhealth.

 You probably already know this, but allow me to give you some scenarios of why it is convenient to pay for your Philhealth online.